Viewing all content tagged: Freedom of Association Violations

 Issues: Freedom of Association Violations

-To: WRC Affiliate Universities and Colleges From: Tara Mathur and Ben Hensler Date: March 14, 2023 Re: New WRC Report: Southern Apparel Contractors (Honduras) Please find here a new report on the WRC investigation and successful remediation of violations of workers’ right to freedom of association, under university codes of conduct, at Southern Apparel Contractors (“SAC”),…
+To: WRC Affiliate Universities and Colleges From: Tara Mathur and Ben Hensler Date: January 13, 2025 Re: Blacklisting of Workers from Former Hanesbrands Collegiate Factory (Honduras) Please see here a report concerning the WRC’s investigation and remediation of violations of university codes of conduct affecting former workers of the Jasper factory in Honduras, a now-closed…